Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to reconfigure the device or cause a denial-of-service condition.
+Successful exploitation of this vulnerability could allow a low-privileged local attacker to escalate privileges to SYSTEM.

 3. TECHNICAL DETAILS